PLACENTA PREVIA : THEORIES, TYPES,CO PLICATIONS, MANAGEMENT AND TREATMENT

 The placntacompletely overs the internal os even after os is fully dilated.

-Placenta lying in lower uterine segment and covering the internal os.
+• Major: Placenta lies in the lower segment and covers the internal os.

 What findings are seen in Placenta Previa?